ImageMagick/Usage-Markdown/basics/index.md

         -label two  image_two.png     output_image_list
 ~~~

 The "`-set`" operator changes ALL the images that are in the current image list, including ones previously read in.
-Thus you must generally use parenthesis to limit what image you are applying the option to.
+Thus, you must generally use parenthesis to limit what image you are applying the option to.

 ~~~{.skip}
 convert \( image_one.png -set label one \) \
         \( image_two.png -set label two \)  output_image_list
 ~~~

-You can un-define the setting using "`+label`", in which case the label meta-data will be left alone as the image is read in or created.
+You can undefine the setting using "`+label`", in which case the label meta-data will be left alone as the image is read in or created.
 If the image read in also doesn't have a label, IM will fall back to some logical default.
 For label that is just the empty string.

 You can see more detailed and specific examples of both methods [Montage Labeling of Images](../montage/#label) which make heavy use of this for labeling purposes.

 This same idea also goes for all the other options that set image meta-data on input.
 This includes... "`-comment`", "`-caption`", "`-page`", "`-dispose`", "`-delay`".

-The virtual canvas size and image offset setting (page) however also has a special operator "`-repage`" (see [Page and Repage](#repage) below.
+The virtual canvas size and image offset setting (page) however also has a special operator "`-repage`" - see [Page and Repage](#repage) below.

-For example here I use all the setting methods available to set the 'virtual canvas offset' or 'page' of the individual images, as I create a [Animation](../anim_basics) from them...
+For example, here I use all the setting methods available to set the 'virtual canvas offset' or 'page' of the individual images, as I create a [Animation](../anim_basics) from them...

 ~~~
 convert -delay 100 -dispose Background \